Interval Bound Interpolation for Few-shot Learning with Few Tasks: Related works

-In order to train on datasets with a limited number of tasks, some works directly impose regularization on the few-shot learner \cite{jamal2019task,yin2019meta}.
-Another line of work performs data augmentation on the individual tasks \cite{Lee2020Meta,ni2021data,yao2021improving}.
-Finally, a third direction is to employ inter-task interpolation to mitigate task scarcity \cite{yao2022metalearning}.
-Our approach is similar to the latter category in that we directly create new artificial tasks but also differs from all of the above-mentioned methods in that we neither undertake intra-task augmentation nor inter-task interpolation.
+Few-shot learning aims to generalize to new tasks using only a few examples \citep{wang2020generalizing} through three major strategies.
+First, one can augment the tasks at the data level \citep{hariharan2017low}.
+Second, the hypothesis space can be constrained at the model level \citep{snell2017prototypical}.
+Third, the hypothesis search strategy at the algorithm level can be improved \citep{finn2017model}.
+The problem of few-task learning can be even more difficult when training tasks are scarce in a few-task scenario.
+To train on few-task datasets, some works directly impose regularization on the few-shot learner \citep{jamal2019task,yin2019meta}.
+Another line of work performs data augmentation on individual tasks \citep{Lee2020Meta,ni2021data,yao2021improving}.
+Finally, a third direction is to employ inter-task interpolation to mitigate task scarcity \citep{yao2022metalearning}.
+Our approach is similar to the third category in that we create new artificial tasks directly.
+But, we also differ from all of the methods mentioned above in that we neither undertake intra-task augmentation nor inter-task interpolation.
+Moreover, our novel task augmentation strategy can work in conjunction with both algorithm-level meta-learning as well as model-level metric-learning methods.